repl-acement/destructive/README.md

 Thanks to Alex Miller from the core team for suggesting that spec2 is dormant not dead.

-Kinda reminded me of the Monty Python Norwegian parrot sketch, but hopefully we will get a better result.
+Kinda reminded me of the Monty Python Norwegian parrot sketch, and hopefully we will get a better result.

-In the meantime, we'll make the most of what we have, and no pining for the fjords.
+In the meantime, we'll make the most of what we have, and won't be pining for the fjords.